syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/FAQ/Why-doesnt-the-Icon-representing-the-MDIChild-in-TabbedMDIManager.md

 ---
 layout: post
 title: Why doesnt the Icon representing in TabbedMDIManager | Syncfusion
-description: Learn about Why doesnt the Icon representing the MDIChild in TabbedMDIManager support in Syncfusion Windows Forms TabbedMDI control and more details.
+description: Learn about Why doesnt the Icon representing the MDIChild in Syncfusion Windows Forms TabbedMDI control and more details.
 platform: WindowsForms
 control: TabbedMDIPackage
 documentation: ug